commonmark/commonmark-java/README.md

 Parses input to an AST (tree of nodes) and then renders to HTML.

 This started out as a port of [commonmark.js] and has evolved into a full library with a nice Java API and some optional extensions.

-Design goals:
+Features:

 * Small with minimal dependencies
 * Extensible (see below)
+* Fast (10-20 times faster than pegdown, see benchmarks in repo)

 Requirements: